dfst/deepforge/docs/examples/redshift.rst

 Train Test Single
 ~~~~~~~~~~~~~~~~~
 Trains and evaluates a single CNN model.
 Uses predefined artifacts that contain the training and testing data.
 For this and all training pipelines, the artifacts should each contain a single numpy array.
-Input arrays should be a 4D array of shape **(n, y, x, c)** where n=number of images, y=image height,x=image width, and c=number of color channels.
+Input arrays should be a 4D array of shape **(n, y, x, c)** where n=number of images, y=image height, x=image width, and c=number of color channels.
 Output (label) arrays should be of shape **(n,)** .

 ..
 Visualize Predictions
 .. ~~~~~~~~~~~~~~~~~~~~~